Gilso-nite in Oil Gas Drilling

 The consistency of paint

-Gilsonite is used to extract black and opaque brown pigments, which are used to make printer inks.
+N-Asphalt is used to extract black and opaque brown pigments, which are used to make printer inks.
 Powder Gilsonite is widely used along with carbon black to produce black ink and gravure ink.
-Gilsonite resin of MONAMORCO competes very well with petroleum-based hydrocarbon resins, phenolic resins, and metal resins, which can be used with different concentrations at all costs.
+N-B resin of MONAMORCO competes very well with petroleum-based hydrocarbon resins, phenolic resins, and metal resins, which can be used with different concentrations at all costs.
 Different concentrations of this substance are used to produce special inks with high luminosity.
 A special type of Gilsonite is also used in the manufacture of asphalt black paints and polished oils.

-Gilsonite can also be used to prepare a black-brown colored solution that is used in bitumen coating gas, sewage, etc. This product is used in covering exterior surfaces, as well as to create acid resistance of surfaces, car chassis coating, coating of metal structures.
+Natural Bitumen can also be used to prepare a black-brown colored solution that is used in bitumen coating gas, sewage, etc. This product is used in covering exterior surfaces, as well as to create acid resistance of surfaces, car chassis coating, coating of metal structures.
 It is also used as a low-cost alternative to other resins in black ink compounds.

 In this field(painting), the company has succeeded in producing products with suitable quality for use in the paint industry, as well as in the production of rubber called Gilsonite micronized powder – rubber and paint additive.
 The company’s product is used in domestic paint and rubber companies after the relevant tests.

 Properties such as durability and moisture resistance of asphalt concrete significantly improve pavement service life.
 When siliceous aggregate is used, then preventing moisture damage and stripping become distinctly required.
 Typically, stripping could be prevented by either using antistripping agents or by modifying the binders.
 The anti-stripping agent achieve its purpose by changing the aggregates’ affinity for water through changing the zeta potential (promote bitumen adsorption due to negative surface charge).
 On the other hand, modifications of binders promote interface bonding between aggregate particles and bitumen.
-However, the process of applying anti-stripping agents or adhesion promoters is typically costly and, in some cases, may negatively impact other performance characteristics of pavement.
-Accordingly, this paper examines the merit of applying natural bitumen or Gilsonite instead of typically used anti-stripping chemicals in order to both promote resistance to moisture damage and reduce construction cost in asphalt.
-In addition to being quite low-cost, Gilsonite has a chemical composition nearly similar to that of petroleum based asphalt which makes it very compatible with asphalt binder.

 Moisture-induced damage is one of the main distresses of flexible pavement.
 The main mechanism of this distress is due to de-bonding of bitumen and aggregates caused by the presence of water.
 Bonding between bitumen and aggregates occurs mainly by polar components in bitumen bonding with active aggregate sites through mainly hydrogen bonding and Van der Waals interactions.
 It has been also reported that aggregate properties have higher impacts than bitumen characteristics on interfacial adhesion.
 In terms of bitumen components, aromatic hydrocarbons have less affinity to bond to aggregates than polar asphaltene and resins.